Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 That made my next task clear.
 I needed to write a debugger.
 This triggered the next big refactor of my code.

 What is useful in a debugger?
 I made a feature list of things I thought I might need.
-- Set memory values, including `instPtr`.
+- Get and set specific memory or register values, including `instPtr`.
 - Step through the code.
 - Breakpoints.
 - Dump the current state to a file and / or disassemble a binary.